Why Do So Many Millennials Love Houseplants as a Hobby?

 Plants are a hot trend in home décor right now and it’s evident that Millennials love houseplants as a newfound hobby.

 According to the 2019 Gardening Survey, consumers reported spending a record $47.8 billion on retail lawn and garden items, with 30% of all households buying at least one houseplant.
 The survey revealed that the 18-34-year old group now makes up nearly 30% of gardening households.

 Ian Baldwin, a gardening industry analyst and business advisor who participated in the survey, noted the current indoor houseplant trend is reminiscent of the 1970s and 1980s when homes were filled with various sizes and shapes of non-flowering plants in pots or macramé hangers.

 But why do Millennials love houseplants and what has them buying more than ever?

 Health and wellness are important to the Millennial generation, which makes plants a natural draw.
 Plants are known to make healthier spaces for people to inhabit by helping to purify the air, boost one’s mood, and lower stress levels.

 Young people are using plants, especially those living in urban apartments, to create green spaces to help destress.
 Additionally, plants add life to stark spaces, give privacy, and even reduce noise levels.

 Millennial-minded employers are also striving to create healthier work environments by incorporating living walls and green spaces to help improve the quality of life for their workers.
 The Etsy headquarters in Brooklyn, New York has more than 11,000 plants throughout their 200,000 square foot facility.

 Millennials love houseplants and that’s a good thing.
-It not only encourages self-care and nurturing, but it also creates community in a world where there is often disconnect.
-And while this plant craze may seem like a fad, the Millennial generation is well positioned to preserve a long-lasting affection with plants.
+It not only encourages self-care and nurturing, but it also creates community in a world where there is often a disconnect.
+And while this plant craze may seem like a fad, the Millennial generation is well-positioned to preserve a long-lasting affection with plants.

 Looking for containers?